-1.4 CONTRIBUTOR INCLUSION AND EXCLUSION CRITERIA
+CONTRIBUTOR INCLUSION AND EXCLUSION CRITERIA

-To facilitate the task of the Real Estate Index Committee in deciding whether a contributor's data can be accepted for the IPD indexes, the following criteria for including and excluding contributors have been established:
+To facilitate the task of the Real Estate Index Committee in deciding whether a contributor's data can be accepted for the IPD indexes and benchmarks, the following criteria for including and excluding contributors have been established:

-1.4.1 RULES FOR INCLUSION
+RULES FOR INCLUSION

-- New funds to be included in any service must have their historical data recorded and verified by MSCI before the established update period. - Where the above rule has not been met, there must be proof that adequate time has been spent with contributors to explain data requirements, submission templates and data deadlines. - Contributors should comply with the Data Submitter Code of Conduct and are reminded of this requirement in Fund Checking Reports, provided at each data submission. - Contributors must have submitted all mandatory data fields (or those required for headline returns and key components of index/benchmark outputs) for their portfolios to be included in standard IPD indexes.
+- New funds to be included in any service must have their historical data recorded and verified by MSCI before the established update period. - Where the above rule has not been met, there must be proof that adequate time has been spent with contributors to explain data requirements, submission templates and data deadlines. - Contributors should comply with the Data Submitter Code of Conduct and are reminded of this requirement in Fund Output Reports, provided at each data submission. - Contributors must have submitted all mandatory data fields (or those required for headline returns and key components of index/benchmark outputs) for their portfolios to be included in standard IPD indexes and benchmarks.

-1.4.2 RULES FOR EXCLUSION
+RULES FOR EXCLUSION

-Contributor data will risk exclusion from standard IPD indexes, at the discretion of the Real Estate Index Committee, in the following circumstances:
+Contributor data will risk exclusion from standard IPD indexes and benchmarks, at the discretion of the Real Estate Index Committee, in the following circumstances:

 - Breach of the Data Submitter Code of Conduct with respect to data quality, completeness, timeliness or collusion. - Submission of new data for an entire portfolio or significant part of a portfolio, less than five workings days before data universe sign off.
 This applies for all service frequencies except monthly, for which data must be provided at least two days before sign-off. - Failure to respond to queries regarding anomalous data for a significant part of a portfolio, which would lead to a material difference in universe capital value, were it to be excluded. - The Real Estate Index Committee has sufficient evidence of gross misconduct by a contributor.
-Specific rules for inclusion in indexes with specific index requirements i.e. open-end core fund indexes or core and diversified fund indexes.

-1.5 DATA VALIDATION AND SCREENING
+DATA VALIDATION AND SCREENING

-Data quality and consistency are both integral to the IPD indexes and market information.
+Data quality and consistency are both integral to the IPD indexes and benchmarks.